 6.3 Integrated Structure and Function (ISF) Orals Each structured oral examination topic will be marked out of a maximum of ten marks with students accumulating marks by answering questions of increasing complexity.
 Highest marks will be obtained by students demonstrating integration of their knowledge.
-6.4 Observation of Procedural Skills (DOPS) Students' performance in each animal group will be graded to assess: Health & Safety Animal Welfare Technical Ability Professionalism Health & Safety and Animal Welfare are graded as a pass or fail.
-The grades for Technical Ability and Professionalism are: Exceeds Expectation, Meets Expectation, Borderline, Below Expectation.
+6.4 Observation of Procedural Skills (DOPS) Students' performance in each animal group will be graded to assess: • Health & Safety • Animal Welfare • Technical Ability • Professionalism Health & Safety and Animal Welfare are graded as a p Ability and Professionalism are: Exceeds Expectation, Expectation.
 To be graded as "Safe" for the station overall, students are required to achieve a grade of "Pass" for both Health & Safety and Animal Welfare, as well as no grade of Below Expectation or no more than 1 Borderline grade for Technical Ability and Professionalism.
-7. Allocation of Marks and any Additional Require 7.1 i Writton Donor 1 First Sit Resit 37.5 7.1 i.
+7. Allocation of Marks and any Additional Requirement ts First Sit Resit 7.1 i.
 Written Paper 1 ii.
 Written Paper 2 (2A & 2B) iii.
-ISF Oral 40 15 45 17.5 iv.
+ISF Oral 35 40 15 37.5 45 17.5 iv.
 In-course Assessment Term 1 v.
 In-course Assessment Term 2 vi.
-Portfolio Assets vii.
+Reflective Assets vii.
 Animal handling DOPS - a result of "Safe" for each DOPS station. viii.
-Simulated client history taking sessions 5 5 N/A N/A N/A 0 0 N/A N/A N/A 7.2 For the purposes of 8 below: 8.
-Requirements to Pass Overall and Progress to the Next Stage 8.1 First Sit Following scaling of the marks, students must: Gain an average mark of 50% or more aggregated from the marks listed under "First Sit", components i to v in 7.1 above AND Gain at least 40% for the ESSENTIAL KNOWLEDGE element (Written Paper 1) Gain at least 40% for the combined PROBLEM SOLVING AND INTERPRETATION elements (Written Papers 2A & 2B, plus ISF Oral) of the examinations AND Achieve a result of "Safe" for each DOPS station.
+Simulated client history taking sessions 5 5 N/A N/A N/A 0 0 N/A N/A N/A 7.2 For the purposes of 8 below: Component i is Essential Knowledge Elements AND Components ii and iii are grouped together as Problem Solving and Interpretation Elements.
+8. Requirements to Pass Overall and Progress to the Next Stage 8.1 First Sit Following scaling of the marks, students must: Gain an average mark of 50% or more aggregated from the marks listed under "First Sit", components i to v in 7.1 above Gain at least 40% for the ESSENTIAL KNOWLEDGE element (Written Paper 1) AND Gain at least 40% for the combined PROBLEM SOLVING AND INTERPRETATION elements (Written Papers 24 & 28 plus ISE Oral) of the examinations elements (Written Papers 2A & 2B, plus ISF Oral) of the examinations AND Achieve a result of "Safe" for each DOPS station.